Bijesse/ScriptEdActivityBank/README.md

 # ScriptEdQuestionBank
-A grouping of all questions created by volunteers
+A collection of questions and coding challenges created by ScriptEd volunteers